Bipasha-banerjee/ReviewTrustNet/README.md

 # ReviewTrustNet

 This is the repository for the project for CS 5614.
-The team members are Bipasha Banerjee, Smridh Malthotra and Ramya Nandigam.
+The team members are Bipasha Banerjee, Smridh Malhotra and Ramya Nandigam.

 The goal of the project is to give trust value to users and thus generate a trust review network.
 The data set used is from SNAP dataset of amazon musical instrument reviews.
 We have based our project out of two different ideas.
 - NetInf